 The house maintains a library and the Nordic Region in Focus information service.

 In addition, there is a shop for classic and new Nordic design, exhibition space and auditoriums.
 The house also features an acclaimed restaurant serving New Nordic food.

 The Nordic House is designed by acclaimed Finnish modernist architect Alvar Aalto (1898-1976).
 The house is one of his later works, a hidden gem among the better known masterpieces, and features most of Aalto’s signature traits.
-These are evident in the ultramarine blue ceramic rooftop that takes its organic shape from the mountain row in the background, the central well in the library and the extensive use of white, tile and wood throughout the building.
+These are evident in the ultramarine blue ceramic rooftop that takes its organic shape from the mountain row in the background, the central well in the library and the extensive use of tile, wood and white plaster throughout the building.